-the Complainant should first directly approach the Chair of the Trust Board in an attempt to resolve the issue informally.
-If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Chair of the Trust Board in the first instance, the complaint will move to Stage 2 (please see below) and will be considered by an independent investigator appointed by the Trust Board.
+the Complainant should first directly approach the Chair of Trustees c/o the Trust's Lead Governance Professional in an attempt to resolve the issue informally.
+If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Chair of Trustees in the first instance, the complaint will move to Stage 2 (please see below) and will be considered by an independent investigator appointed by the Trust Board.
 At the conclusion of their investigation, the independent investigator will provide a formal written response to the Complainant with a copy to the Headteacher and the Trust Board.

-Stage 2 - Governor Investigation
+Stage 2 - Governor investigation